Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection/Command Injection in Dotnet.md

     p.StartInfo.UseShellExecute = false;
     p.Start();

-WARNING!
-Sometimes, an attacker can cause harm or undesirable behavior even if they can't directly inject into the command the application executes.
+**Warning:** Sometimes, an attacker can cause harm or undesirable behavior even if they can't directly inject into the command the application executes.
 The best defense against command injection is to not pass user input to `System.Diagnostics.Process`.

-It's also always helpful to ensure that the application user is granted only the minimum OS and filesystem privileges necessary to perform its function.
-This may help reduce the impact of a successful command injection attack.
+It's also always helpful to ensure that the application user is granted only the minimum OS and filesystem privileges necessary to perform its function, this may help reduce the impact of a successful command injection attack.